etamity/hoverboard/docs/tutorials/set-up.md

 ## Next steps

-Now that your Hoverboard is up and running, learn how to [configure app](configure-app.md) for your needs, or how to [deploy the app to the web](deploy.md).
+Now that your realmapp is up and running, learn how to [configure app](configure-app.md) for your needs, or how to [deploy the app to the web](deploy.md).